briandesousa/firebase-with-react-hooks/README.md

 `npm test` to launch the test runner in interactive watch mode `npm run build` to bundle the app for production
 `npm run eject` to eject React Scripts dependency

+## Live Demo

+Try a live version of this app at [https://fir-with-react-hooks.firebaseapp.com/](https://fir-with-react-hooks.firebaseapp.com/).